 Look at what your member of Congress is going to mean to the destruction of the American culture.

-Position these people as nationwide leftist radicals with their impact not just in the district but throughout the country.
+Position these people as nationwide leftist radicals with their impact not just in the district, but throughout the country.

 That worked magic in 1994.

-That's part of the strategy strategy next November.
+That's part of the strategy next November.

 That's going to have to be done.

-I don't know if they do a new contract with America, but I think one of the elements that the Republicans could run on is this out-of-control spending, whether it's health care, cap-and-trade, or any other Obama agenda item.
+I don't know if they do a new contract with America, but I think one of the elements that the Republicans could run on is this out-of-control spending, whether it's health care, cap and trade, or any other Obama agenda item.

-Enough people know that this administration and the Democrat Party are spending the income of kids and grandkids not yet born.
+The simple fact of the matter is everybody knows, enough people know, that this administration and the Democrat Party are spending the income of kids and grandkids not yet born.

 They know that we are bankrupt.

-They know that the Chicoms are propping us up by buying our debt.
+They know that the CHICOMs are propping us up by buying our debt.

 They know the precarious position we are in.